followingthefasciaplane/blog/gym.md

-# A Manifesto for the Methodically Lazy: How to Evolve from a Fat Lazy Retard into a Lazy Retard
+# A Manifesto for the Methodically Lazy: Jacked for No Reason

 ## Self-righteous Preamble from a Lucid Gymcel